anirudhj2000/pre-commit-hook-fe/README.md

+# pre-commit-hook-fe

-# Production-Ready Pre-Commit Hook System
+## Production-Ready Pre-Commit Hook System

 A comprehensive and configurable pre-commit hook system for maintaining code quality and consistency in your projects.